zimmerman-dev/zettel-note/Zettelkasten/Memory Management - Basics.md

  🔗 **Related Concepts**: #note #cpp [[Sizeof Operator]] , [[Fundamental Data Types]]
 ___
 ## 📝 Note: Memory Management - Basics
+structured, starting from the **bit-level** and building up to how the CPU sees and manages it.
+We'll touch briefly on the physical hardware (like logic gates and registers), then move toward how memory is addressed, typed, and organized.
+If you’re looking for deeper dives into specific topics, see:

+- [[Boolean Logic]] — how binary true/false values behave
+- [[Binary Numbers - Basic]] — how to count in base-2 and interpret bits as numbers
+- [[Gates]] — the physical circuits that store and process bits
+- [[Bit Manipulation - Overview]] — how to work with individual bits in C++ using tools like `std::bitset`

+Understanding memory at this level lays the groundwork for everything else: variables, arrays, pointers, stack/heap, and even higher-level abstractions like classes and file I/O all depend on how memory is modeled and managed.
+This note is where that journey begins.
 --- start-multi-column: ID_1mjs
 ```column-settings
 Number of Columns: 3